Etrade Bond/Fixed Income and Other Investments Commissions (2015)

 is $50 per transaction.

 Of course, Etrade's bond pricing is only advantageous for small number of Treasury bonds - up to 25.
-If you need to buy over 25 Treasury bonds per trade, than going with a flat rate brokerage house,
+If you need to buy over 25 Treasury bonds per trade, than going with other

 At Etrade you can choose from over 50,000 bonds - one of the largest selections of bonds available online.
 The company offers great bond trading and research platform with graphical